lammps/lammps/doc/src/write_data.rst

 and a general discussion of how type labels can be used.

-Use of the *nolabelmap* keyword means that even if the default type label map exists for Atoms, Bonds, Angles, etc., type labels are not written to the data file.
+Use of the *nolabelmap* keyword means that even if the default type labels exist for a given type-kind (Atoms, Bonds, Angles, etc.), type labels are not written to the data file.
 By default, they are written if they exist.
+A type label must be defined for every numeric type (within a given type-kind) to be written to the data file.

 The *types* keyword determines how atom types, bond types, angle types, etc are written into these data file sections: Atoms, Bonds,